 The 125th anniversary of The Hound of the Baskervilles is approaching (September to December 2026) Conan Doyle’s most famous Sherlock Holmes story was set against the brooding Dartmoor moorland.

-Uses psychological research and expert insight to translate complex ideas about perception and fear into clear, accessible editorial narratives.
 Highly flexible idea that can be positioned across a wide range of publications: science, psychology, environment and nature, culture & society, travel & lifestyle, history, general interest

 Gambling Levy and the future of harm reduction funding